b-lukaszuk/RJ_BS_eng/contents/association.md

 error ($\alpha = 0.05$).
 And sum the `Bool`s (each `true` is counted as 1, and each `false` as 0).

-Anyway, as expected we got `jl falsePositves`.
+Anyway, as expected we got 3 false positives.
 All that's left to do is to apply the multiplicity correction.

 ```jl